arogozhnikov/arogozhnikov.github.io/_remarks/2015-07-05-multimixture-fitting.markdown

 This kind of randomization should prevent 'shrinking' of component distributions.

-The core idea I am trying to introduce here is very similar to **dropout** &mdash; a trick, which allowed researches to train neural networks with more parameters than amount of observations we have.
+The core idea I am trying to introduce here is very similar to **dropout** &mdash; a trick, which allowed researchers to train neural networks with more parameters than the amount of observations we have.